pulumi/pulumi-hugo/themes/default/content/docs/concepts/config.md

     team: Ops
 ```

 Pulumi CLI only creates or updates tags which are listed in the config.
-If you remove a tag from the stack config, it is not removed from the stack in Pulumi Cloud.
+If you remove a tag from the stack config, you have to remove it from the stack in Pulumi Cloud manually.

-The config sample about will be applied on the stack and become visible on Pulumi Cloud in the `Tags` section of your stack.
+The config sample above will be applied on the stack and become visible on Pulumi Cloud in the `Tags` section of your stack.

 ![Tags applied by Pulumi CLI](/images/docs/concepts/stack-config-tags.png)